zomowareceo/zomowareceo/README.md

 # Contact

-I will be happy to have a conversation with you over your discord server at https://discord.gg/79dPTHxzg4.
+I will be happy to have a conversation with you over our discord server at https://discord.gg/79dPTHxzg4.